ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/additional_fields.rst

 You can combine the ``tql`` and ``fields`` query parameters in a single API request, allowing you to filter results using ThreatConnect Query Language (TQL) and include additional fields in the response.

-For example, the following request will return data for all Indicators, along with their respective Tags and Attributes, with a Threat Rating greater than or equal to 4.
+For example, the following request will retrieve data for all Indicators with a Threat Rating greater than or equal to 4 and include data for Tags and Attributes added to each Indicator in the response.
 Note that the TQL string included in the request's URL is encoded.

 .. code::